 Representatives passed this sweeping reform bill that addresses voting, campaign finance, and ethics, but it has stalled in the U.S. Senate.
 Even if you believe your senator supports it, it is very important for them to know their constituents are behind them.

 Citizenship Question is Bad for the Census

-U.S. Commerce Secretary Willbur Ross has chosen to include a question on the U.S. Census pertaining to citizenship.
-Including this question on the Census will discourage participation and impact the data collected in every community across the country.
+U.S. Commerce Secretary Willbur Ross chose to include a question on the U.S. Census pertaining to citizenship.
+Including this question on the Census would discourage participation and impact the data collected in every community across the country.

 Please Sign Our Petition to Support NJ Campaign Finance Reform

 ***UPDATE: The campaign finance transparency bill passed by the State legislature was given a conditional veto by the governor.
 Hopefully the differences can be worked out because transparency in the funding for political campaigns is sorely needed.***